kevinli3993/FightOn/lab04/README.md

                        // occurrence of "val" and return true.
 Return false
                        // otherwise

-int pop(int loc);      // return the value at index "loc"
+T pop(int loc);        // remove and return the value at location "loc"
 ```

 Add code to your `MyList<T>` class such that it will throw appropriate `invalid_argument` exceptions for any function that might have an invalid argument.
 Tell your TA/CP which functions those are and add the appropriate code to throw an `invalid_argument` exception.